back to top

 Woolly-necked stork — PDAP specialisation pathway showcase

-Foundations first, specialisation next: Without learning photography, lighting, detail, colour, cinematography, story, script/screenplay, and editing, you can’t become a sustainable wildlife photographer or cinematographer.
-In PDAP you master the foundations first, then specialise in wildlife to craft a dual portfolio—stills + documentary film.
+Foundation first, specialisation next: Without learning photography, lighting, detail, colour, cinematography, story, script/screenplay, and editing, you can’t become a sustainable wildlife photographer or cinematographer.
+In PDAP you master the foundations first, then specialise in wildlife to craft a dual portfolio for photography and documentary film.

 Read the Course Syllabus